For Matthew Solan & James Davis at St John & St Elizabeth Hospital and OneWelbeck

 In the early stages, pain may only occur at the beginning and at the end of an activity but as the condition progresses the pain occurs more frequently to the extent that it can occur with each step and even at rest.

-Causes of Osteoarthritis Ankle Pain
+Causes of Ankle Osteoarthritis

 The commonest cause of ankle osteoarthritis is “post-traumatic” and can develop following a fracture of the ankle or even just repeated sprains.
 Unlike the hip and knee where osteoarthritis often occurs for no identifiable reason (primary OA), the ankle rarely develops arthritic changes without an identifiable cause.

 The ankle is a complex joint which is subjected to huge forces during daily activities and especially during running.
 It is also the joint most commonly injured in the human body.
 This combination of factors predisposes the ankle joint to wear and tear changes.
+This wear is a common factor in cases requiring arthritis ankles treatment.

 Other causes of osteoarthritis are abnormal foot mechanics (flat and high-arched feet) and there are some diseases associated with arthritis such as haemochromatosis.

 The diagnosis of ankle osteoarthritis is made on the basis of the history and examination by an orthopaedic surgeon and is confirmed with weight-bearing X-rays.
 Sometimes other imaging such as MRI can be helpful in the early stages.
+Early diagnosis supports more effective ankle osteoarthritis treatment.

 Osteoarthritis Ankle Pain Treatment

-Non-surgical treatment of ankle arthritis should always be considered first as it might provide sufficient pain relief.
+Non-surgical ankle arthritis treatment should always be considered first as it might provide sufficient pain relief.
 This includes footwear modification, anti-inflammatory medication and physiotherapy in order to allow more flexibility and greater activity.
 Injections to lubricate the ankle joint or cortisone to damp down inflammation can help but at best their effect is only temporary.
 If conservative treatment fails to provide sufficient pain relief, surgery may be necessary.

-Surgery for osteoarthritis
+Arthritic Ankle Surgery for Osteoarthritis

 Book an Appointment